wdenton/splurge/README.markdown

 ## Hackfest on Friday 17 February 2012 at Ryerson University

 There will be a one-day SPLURGE hackfest on Friday 17 February 2012 on the seventh floor of Heaslip House at Ryerson University in Toronto.
 It is open to anyone in an [OCUL](http://www.ocul.on.ca/) library.
-Anyone who's in Toronto the evening before is welcome to come for dinner at a pub.
-At the hackfest no breakfast or lunch will be provided, but there are many coffee shops, restaurants and pubs nearby.
+No breakfast or lunch will be provided, but there are many coffee shops, restaurants and pubs nearby.

+The night before the hackfest there will be a dinner in Toronto for everyone in town.

 For details, please contact the organizers, William Denton <wdenton@yorku.ca> (Web Librarian, York University) and Cameron Metcalf <cmetcalf@uottawa.ca> (Head, Library Systems Division, University of Ottawa).